blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_vault/Keeper Resources/Abilities.md

 An ability score is a number from 1 to 20 that represents potency.
 Falling below 1 kills a character, and a [[PC]] may not have more than a 20 in any ability score.

 ## Ability Modifier
-An ability mod is calculated from the score, and is applied to checks and saves(See: [[Checks]]).
+An ability mod is calculated from the score, and is applied to checks and saves(See: [[Check]]).
 To calculate a mod, subtract 10 from it and divide by two, rounding down.
 For example:
 - `12 - 10 = 2` -> `2 / 2 = +1`
 - `5 - 10 = -5` -> `-5 / 2 = -2`